dxw/wpc/README.md

 # WPC: WordPress in Containers

-This tool is used to add shell scripts and configuration files that allow running WordPress in Docker containers.
+This tool is used to add shell scripts and configuration files that allow running WordPress in Docker containers for development (this setup is *not* suitable for production deployments).

 If the repository you're using already has `wpc` you'll find the following files: